 The Password accompanies your account username when you log into the UEM console.
 You can Reset this password at any time.

 Password Recovery Questions

 The Password Recovery Questions are the method by which you reset your password.
 You must define this question together with its answer when you log in to the UEM console for the first time.
-You can choose a new password recovery question by selecting the Reset button.
-This action automatically logs out the user.
+You can select a new password recovery question by selecting the Reset button.
+This action logs out the user automatically.
 Upon logging back in, they are presented with the Security Settings screen where they are required to select from the list of Password Recovery Questions and supply the answer.

 Admins who never selected a password recovery question and do not have a Reset button for Password Recovery Questions must have their accounts deleted and re-created.
 Upon logging in for the first time after their account is re-created, they are required to define a password recovery question and answer.